hanhy06/embellish_chat/docs/README.md

 The graph below shows the TPS (Ticks Per Second) latency measurements for this mod.

 Each test message was configured to include 230 characters per tick, and the system was stressed by sending up to 382 × 20 chat messages per second.
 Although the average latency increases as the message rate rises, most servers handle around 200 × 20 messages per second (≈4,000 messages) or fewer, making TPS impact negligible under typical gameplay conditions.

-Although command blocks were used to automate message generation during the test, each message was sent using /w, ensuring that every message passed through the same processing pipeline as a real player-sent chat message.

-Below are the messages that were used in the test.

 ```w @a "@everyone @here **Check out this new [update]<green> __news__** right [here](https://github.com/hanhy06/embellish_chat)! _First come, first served — join now for an exclusive ||special|| gift!_ ~~If you come late, there won't be any left~~"```